 You can then select individual commits for detailed change logs for each of them.

-This extension also helps you in View and search git log along with the details.
+This extension also helps you in the View and search git log along with the details.

 There are several other extensions for both Visual Studio and Visual Studio Code which helps improving development productivity and achieving things faster.
 Over the periods I will write about such extensions which I am using.
 Feel free to share your favorite extensions that you are using in Visual Studio or Visual Studio Code